IBM/SalesEnablement-VMware-L3-draft/docs/VCS/Provisioning.md

 9. Select **vCenter Server 8.0**.
 10. Click the **Instance name** entry field.

     The **Instance name** is used to reference this instance post deployment.
+The instance name is automatically entered in the click through demonstration.

 11. Click the **Resource group** drop-down list.